 As a signaling network with interconnected signaling branches, the UPR exhibits both cytoprotective and pro-apoptotic functions.
-When faced with ER stress, PERK-mediated translational attenuation contributes to adaptation by reducing the load of newly synthesized proteins that are translocated into the ER (Harding et al., 2000).
+When faced with ER stress, PERKmediated translational attenuation contributes to adaptation by reducing the load of newly synthesized proteins that are translocated into the ER (13).
 In addition, induction of the transcription regulator ATF4 upregulates many genes that increase the protein folding capacity in the ER.
 Both of these activities serve to reestablish homeostasis, balancing the protein folding load and protein folding capacity in the ER lumen.
-This reasoning is supported by the increased sensitivity to ER stress exhibited by MEFs that lack PERK or ATF4, as well as MEFs that carry a non-phosphorylatable knock-in allele of $eIF2\alpha(S51A)$ (Harding et al., 2000; Harding et al., 2003; Lu et al., 2004).
+This reasoning is supported by the increased sensitivity to ER stress exhibited by MEFs that lack PERK or ATF4, as well as MEFs that carry a non-phosphorylatable knock-in allele of $eIF2\alpha(S51A)$ (13,19,28).
 In agreement, we show that ISRIB decreases the viability of cells that are subjected to ER-stress.
 In these cells, ISRIB sustains IRE1 and ATF6 activation, indicating that ER stress remains unmitigated in the absence of PERK signaling.
 As some cancer cells sustain an activated UPR to aid in their survival, ISRIB could provide a new therapeutic approach to cancer chemotherapy.
-In agreement, a PERK-specific inhibitor demonstrates antitumor activity in a human pancreatic tumor xenograft model (Axten et al., 2012).
+In agreement, a PERK-specific inhibitor demonstrates antitumor activity in a human pancreatic tumor xenograft model (29).
 The deleterious synergistic effect between ER-stress and ISRIB may be generally advantageous to kill cancer cells, especially those derived from secretory lineages that have increased secretory load and increased basal levels of ER stress (including myelomas, and pancreatic and breast cancers).

-Importantly, by acting downstream of eIF2 α phosphorylation, ISRIB blocks multiple stress effectors (i.e., all eIF2 α kinases).
-During tumor growth, hypoxic conditions and a lack of nutrients can activate both PERK and GCN2, and PERK^{-/-} or GCN2^{-/-} MEFs give rise to significantly smaller tumors in mouse xenograft models than their wild-type counterparts (Bi et al., 2005; Ye et al., 2010).
+Importantly, by acting downstream of eIF2 $\alpha$ phosphorylation, ISRIB blocks multiple stress effectors (i.e., all eIF2 $\alpha$ kinases).
+During tumor growth, hypoxic conditions and a lack of nutrients can activate both PERK and GCN2, and PERK -/- or GCN2 -/- MEFs give rise to significantly smaller tumors in mouse xenograft models than their wild-type counterparts (30,31).
 Hence both kinases have pro-survival roles in tumor development.
 By blocking signaling by both kinases, ISRIB displays unique properties that may be beneficial in reducing cellular fitness of tumor cells.